Part I: Foundations of Touch

 21. Yin, J., Qi, H., Wi, Y., Kundu, S., Lambeta, M., Yang, W., Wang, C., Wu, T., Malik, J., & Hellebrekers, T. (2025).
 OSMO: Open-source tactile glove for human-to-robot skill transfer. arXiv preprint. arXiv:2512.08920. #18 scholar

 22. Various.
 (2025).
-EgoDex: Large-scale egocentric hand manipulation dataset via Apple Vision Pro. arXiv preprint. scholar
+EgoDex: Large-scale egocentric hand manipulation dataset via Apple Vision Pro. arXiv preprint. scholar [Apple, 2025]

 25. Choi, H. (2026).
 Multimodal Data for Robot Manipulation.
 SNU Data Science Seminar. scholar